 Wallace Robert & Todd's design for Queens Plaza received The American Institute of Architects/NY's 2008 Merit Award.

-NYCEDC announced a contest to name this new, sustainably-designed 1.5 acre open space at the eastern end of Queens Plaza in Long Island City.
+NYCEDC held a contest to name this new, sustainably-designed 1.5 acre open space at the eastern end of Queens Plaza in Long Island City.
 The former John F. Kennedy commuter parking lot has been transformed into a green space that features wetlands, native plantings, artist-designed benches and paving.
 The City received more than 600 submissions for its contest to name the new green space, and the Mayor unveiled the plaque with the winning name, Dutch Kills Green, submitted by both Harry Charalambides and James Stark, which was chosen by a panel of City and community representatives.

 A century ago, Queens Plaza was opened to mark the gateway to Queens from the Queensboro (Ed Koch) Bridge.
 For too long, Queens Plaza was an infrastructure-laden corridor for cars and transit riders to simply pass through.
 But those days are over.
 Queens Plaza’s edges have been softened with inviting green spaces for commuters, workers, residents, and cyclists, serving an exciting and evolving mixed-use neighborhood.

-With the upcoming completion of over $45 million in roadway, pedestrian and bicycle improvements, Queens Plaza has been transformed with new sidewalks and crosswalks, lighting, historic millstones, landscaped medians, an off-street bikeway and attractive open spaces.
+With the completion of over $45 million in roadway, pedestrian and bicycle improvements, Queens Plaza has been transformed with new sidewalks and crosswalks, lighting, historic millstones, landscaped medians, an off-street bikeway and attractive open spaces.